 The good shepherd always goes after the lost sheep.
-The wonder of the gospel is that provision is made for the sinning brother who can not find his own way to repentance can, in fact, rely upon the good graces of a loving fellowship to be used in helping him be restored to full fellowship.
+The wonder of the gospel is that provision is made for the sinning brother, who cannot find his own way to repentance, so that he can, in fact, rely upon the good graces of a loving fellowship to be used in helping him be restored to full fellowship.
 These clear scriptural instructions are the how to steps for that restoration to take place.
 Consider the following principles:

-7. Before confronting, prayer and self examination are required.
+- Before confronting someone, prayer and self examination are required.

 1 Walter Elwell, Evangelical Dictionary of Biblical Theology (Grand Rapids, MI: Baker Publishing Group, 1996).